Vengeance: Night of Champions

 Vengeance: Night of Champions was a 2007 professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the seventh annual Vengeance as well as the inaugural Night of Champions and took place on June 24, 2007, at the Toyota Center in Houston, Texas, held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
-It was the final Vengeance event until 2011, as Night of Champions continued in its place.
-Per the theme of the event, every match on the card was contested for one of WWE's nine then-active championships; only two people won a championship and the others were retained.
+It was simultaneously the seventh annual Vengeance and the inaugural Night of Champions.
+The event took place on June 24, 2007, at the Toyota Center in Houston, Texas and was held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
+The theme of the event was that all nine of WWE's active championships at the time were defended.

+The "Night of Champions" name was originally used by the former World Championship Wrestling (WCW) for the final broadcast of WCW Monday Nitro in March 2001; WCW was acquired by WWE, at the time known as the World Wrestling Federation (WWF, renamed in 2002), that same month.
+WWE then adopted "Night of Champions" as the theme for the 2007 Vengeance.
+This was the first Vengeance since 2002 to feature multiple brands after WWE discontinued brand-exclusive PPVs following WrestleMania 23 in April, also making it the first Vengeance to feature ECW, which was introduced as a third brand in May 2006.
+This would also be the final Vengeance until 2011, as Night of Champions continued in its place.

 The main event featured the Raw brand.
 It saw John Cena defend the WWE Championship in a fatal five-way match against Mick Foley, Bobby Lashley, Randy Orton, and King Booker.
 Cena won the match and retained the title after pinning Foley.
 The featured match from the SmackDown! brand was a Last Chance match for the World Heavyweight Championship between Edge and Batista, in which Edge emerged victorious via countout.

-Chris Benoit was originally booked to face (and defeat) CM Punk to win the vacant ECW World Championship.
-However, he did not show up, and was replaced by Johnny Nitro—who won by pinfall after performing a corkscrew neckbreaker from the middle rope.
+Chris Benoit was originally booked to face and defeat CM Punk to win the vacant ECW World Championship; however, he did not show up and was replaced by Johnny Nitro, who won by pinfall after performing a corkscrew neckbreaker from the middle rope.
 Following the event, it was discovered that Benoit had murdered his wife and son, and then committed suicide.